Portrait of Christina of Denmark

-Portrait of Christina of Denmark was painted with oil on oak panel by Hans Holbein the Younger in 1538.
+Portrait of Christina of Denmark (or Portrait in Mourning) is an oil on oak panel painting by Hans Holbein the Younger completed in 1538.
 It was commissioned that year by Thomas Cromwell, agent for Henry VIII, as a betrothal painting following the death of the English Queen Jane Seymour.
-It shows the then sixteen-year-old Christina of Denmark, widowed Duchess of Milan.
+It shows the then sixteen-year-old Christina of Denmark, widow of the Duke of Milan since age 13.
 Her striking manner and strength of character are apparent in the portrait.
 Although Henry was taken by the representation, the marriage proposal did not go ahead, not least because Christina was aware of Henry's earlier mistreatment of his wives.
 She is reported as saying, "If I had two heads, I would happily put one at the disposal of the King of England".
 Various political and practical obstacles related to her ties with the Lutheran church also thwarted the match.

 Art historian Derek Wilson wrote that the portrait "is the loveliest painting of a woman [Holbein] ever painted, that is, it is one of the finest female portraits ever painted."

 Despite it not resulting in the marriage he had hoped for, Henry liked the portrait so much that he kept it until he died.
 It was acquired in 1909 by the National Gallery, London, where it is on permanent display.